PaloAltoNetworks/prisma-cloud-docs/api/descriptions/users/post.md

 Use the `permissions` object to grant a user access to specific projects and specific collections in a project.

-When specifying the `permissions` object, `projects` is the only required field.
+When you define the `permissions` object, specify the following parameters:
+`projects`: (Required.)
+Specifies a project name.
+`collections`: (Requires initialization with a valid collection name.)
+Specifies a valid collection to assign to the user.
-If `collections` is left unspecified, users are granted access to the `All` collection by default.
+If left unspecified, users are granted access to the `All` collection by default.

 The following example cURL command adds a new user to Console and grants access to the tenant project `PROJECT_NAME`: